redallen/patternfly-scripts/github/patternfly/patternfly/pull_requests/pretty-notes.md

 Removed classes:
 - `.pf-m-no-padding-mobile`
   - Instead, use new class `.pf-m-no-padding{-on-[breakpoint]}` which removes padding from the main page section at an optional breakpoint.
   - Instead, use new class `.pf-m-padding{-on-[breakpoint]}` which modifies the main page section to add padding back in at a specified breakpoint.
-Should be used with `.pf-mno-padding`.
+Should be used with `.pf-m-no-padding`.
 - `.pf-m-redhat-font`
   - This is now the default.